-The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the NASDAQ for Audit Committees and each of whom meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the Exchange Act.
-In addition, at least one member of the Audit Committee shall be a member of the Company's Risk Management Committee.
+The Audit Committee is composed solely of members who satisfy the applicable independence and other requirements of the SEC and the NASDAQ for Audit Committees and each of whom meet the additional criteria for independence of audit committee members set forth in Rule 10A-3(b)(1) under the

+Exchange Act.
+In addition, at least one member of the Audit Committee shall be a member of the Company's Risk and Compliance Committee.
 Each of Mr. Rafferty and Ms. Miller is an "audit committee financial expert" as defined by the SEC.
-The Audit Committee has adopted a written charter that among other things, specifies the scope of its rights and responsibilities.
-The charter is available on our website under the link entitled "Investor Relations - Corporate Governance" at www.triumphbancorp.com.
-Our Audit Committee met nine (9) times during 2020.
+The Audit Committee has adopted a written charter that, among other things, specifies the scope of its rights and responsibilities.
+The charter is available on our website under the link entitled "Investor Relations - Corporate Governance" at www.tfin.com.
+Our Audit Committee met nine times during 2022.

 Compensation Committee.
-Our Compensation Committee is composed of, Charles A. Anderson (Chair), Richard Davis and Frederick P. Perpall.
+Our Compensation Committee is composed of, Charles A. Anderson (Chair), Harrison Barnes, Richard Davis, and Carlos Sepulveda.
 The Compensation Committee is responsible for discharging the Board of Directors' responsibilities relating to compensation of our executives and team members.